- Preventing Mild Cognitive Impairment, Dementia, Neurodegeneration, Alzheimer's disease.

 Decrease anxiety, depression & prescription drug use

-Obesity – Exercise & Meal Planning
+Obesity control – Exercise & Meal Planning

-Non-invasive Chiropractic Treatment during Pregnancy
+Non-invasive Pain management Treatment during Pregnancy

 Effective Non-pharmacological way to alleviate pain from Sciatica.
 When something injures or puts pressure on the sciatic nerve, it can cause pain in the lower back that spreads to the hip, buttocks, and leg.